choderalab/yank/docs/yamlpages/options.rst

 Set this to ``null`` to run an unlimited number of iterations.
 The simulation will not stop unless some other criteria is stops it.
-We **strongly** recommend specifying either :ref:`online free energy analysis <yaml_options_online_analysis_parameters>` and/or :ref:`a phase switching interval <switch_phase_interval>` to ensure there is at least some stop criteria, and all phases yield some samples.
+We **strongly** recommend specifying either :ref:`online free energy analysis <yaml_options_online_analysis_parameters>` and/or :ref:`a phase switching interval <yaml_options_switch_phase_interval>` to ensure there is at least some stop criteria, and all phases yield some samples.

 Valid Options (1): <Integer> or ``null``